What to blog about…

 For example, if you’re a stay at home mom with a baby, and you are interested in starting a blog, you can draw from your life and start there.

-Maybe you have a knack for creating crafts, or you have a knack for organizing and using the KonMari method.
+Maybe you have a knack for creating crafts, or you have a knack for organizing and using the KonMari method, or you enjoy cooking so starting a food blog to share your recipes on your new blog is something you want to do.

 Even thinking about the things you talk about with your friends and family can help you figure out what to blog about.